huynhlong91/weather-window-tool/README.md

 |WDir10  |Wind direction (from) at 10m *(optional)*|degrees|

-> **Note:** The hindcast record should ideally cover a minimum of 10 years to produce statistically robust results.
-A record of 20–40 years is recommended.
+> **Note:** For statistically robust results, the hindcast record should span at least 10 years, though a 20-to-40-year period is recommended.
+Please note that the weather windows tool requires a continuous dataset; any gaps in the data will cause it to malfunction.

 -----